isomerpages/sndgo-careers/_job-profiles/Cloud Administrator/Steven New (IRAS).md

 In his day-to-day role, he manages the costs and resources needed to build a resilient cloud infrastructure on IRIN, supporting functionalities crucial for the agency’s work.

-&gt; “I would like to think that our work would greatly aid IRAS’ business users such as frontline tax officers in providing a safe, reliable and convenient experience when accessing sensitive tax information,” Steven says.
+##### “I would like to think that our work would greatly aid IRAS’ business users such as frontline tax officers in providing a safe, reliable and convenient experience when accessing sensitive tax information,” Steven says.

 ### Embracing new experiences